mrafayaleem/community-clusters/README.md

 Once we have the dataframe of all the parent/child links as above, we can proceed to perform graph analysis using PySpark graphframes.

-To run the Spark shell with the GraphFrames package:
+To run analysis on the Spark shell with the GraphFrames package, specify the below optional arguments (using facebook, twitter and google as an example):

-    $ spark-submit --packages graphframes:graphframes:0.6.0-spark2.3-s_2.11 analysis.py
+    `$ spark-submit --packages graphframes:graphframes:0.6.0-spark2.3-s_2.11 analysis.py --dir <path_to_parquets> --limiter <max_no_items> --focus twitter google facebook`

+To plot community clusters after analysis"

+    `$ python3 plot_communities.py`

+To view communities detected on a browser:

+    `$ python3 -m http.server 8000`  OR
+    `$ python3 -m SimpleHTTPServer 8000`

+Then open:
+`localhost:8000/public/index.html` in the browser
 TODO:

 - [Done] Extend `process_warcs` to S3
 - [ ] Add `requirements.txt`
 - [ ] use distinct in parent/child domains for analysis
 - [ ] analyse the popularity of these domains
 - [ ] analysis around the paths of the popular domains
-- [ ] visualize the poplularity
+- [ ] visualize the popularity

-To run analysis on the Spark shell with the GraphFrames package
-    use `spark-submit --packages graphframes:graphframes:0.6.0-spark2.3-s_2.11 analysis.py`

-To plot community clusters after analysis
-    use `python3 plot_communities.py`

-To view communities detected on a browser
-    use `python3 -m http.server 8000` or `python -m SimpleHTTPServer 8000`
-    then open `localhost:8000/public/index.html` in the browser